Ercenk/commercial-marketplace-openapi/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Azure Commericial Marketplace SaaS OpenAPI description
+# Azure Commercial Marketplace SaaS OpenAPI description

-This repository is for active development of the Azure Commericial Marketplace SaaS OpenAPI description.
+This repository is for active development of the Azure Commercial Marketplace SaaS OpenAPI description.
 This description is used to generate clients for SDKs made available via
 * NuGet
 * Maven
 * NPM